 One of the key factors influencing a purchase is trust.
-Does the buyer consider you a reputable company, one that has authority, with a reliable track record, one that they can trust?
+Does the buyer consider you a reputable company with authority, a reliable track record, and one they can trust?

-This is where branding and the value of that brand is important.
-If you have a strong recognised brand that stands for something in customer’s minds (brand perception) then you should be leveraging that.
-And even if you’re a new brand, then strong branding is still important in the brand-building stage.
+This is where branding and the value of that brand are essential.
+If you have a recognised brand that stands for something in customers’ minds (brand perception), you should leverage that.
+And even if you’re a new brand, strong branding is still important in brand-building.

-Something that is often overlooked is the importance of clear, consistent and strong branding on every page.
-Looking again at questions you need to answer, the relevant one here is, “Whose site is this?”
-Once you get deep into many websites the page branding becomes diluted and a visitor who lands on that page direct from a search engine may struggle to identify who the company is – resulting in a lost opportunity as they click away.
+Often overlooked is the importance of clear, consistent and strong branding on every page.
+Looking again at the questions you must answer, the relevant one is, “Whose site is this?”
+Once you get deep into many websites, the page branding becomes diluted.
+A visitor who lands on that page directly from a search engine may struggle to identify who the company is – resulting in a lost opportunity as they click away.

-Arguably, the very first websites were simple nothing but simple credential presentations – who are we and what do we do.
+Arguably, the first websites were simple credential presentations – who are we, and what do we do?
 This is still important and relevant.
-No matter how famous or well-known your brand, there will still be people who do not know who you are, or all that you do and more importantly, what you stand for.
-This is your opportunity to tell your story, to lay out all your brand values and build that all important brand perception.
+No matter how famous or well-known your brand is, there will still be people who do not know who you are or all you do and, more importantly, what you stand for.
+This is your opportunity to tell your story, to lay out all your brand values and build that all-important brand perception.

 4. Appropriate calls to action

-It is also very annoying to be presented with a call to action before you have even had a chance to look at the page.
+It is also very annoying to be presented with a call to action before you have even looked at the page.
 Many sites do this with a pop-up that interferes with the presentation of the proposition.
 Do this, and your visitor will most likely leave.

-It is at the end of the page where there should be a clear and powerful call to action – it should be obvious what the next step is, what it is that you are asking the visitor to do.
+At the end of the page, there should be a clear and powerful call to action – it should be obvious what the next step is and what you are asking the visitor to do.

-In many cases this would be an offer of a piece of premium content, such as an eBook, results of research or a white paper, which can be downloaded in exchange for contact details and permission to do a follow up.
+In many cases, this would offer a piece of premium content, such as an eBook, research results or a white paper, which can be downloaded in exchange for contact details and permission to do a follow-up.

 5. Develop relevant content

-Useful content that will answer questions, provide an overview, or explain technical details is valuable and attractive content.
+"How can you help with my research towards a solution?"
+Helpful content that answers questions provides an overview, or explains technical details is valuable and attractive.
 As is content that explains the issues, lays out the benefits and pitfalls of various approaches or offers a strategic viewpoint.

 The more helpful you can be during the buyer’s research phase, the more likely you are to figure in their shortlist when it comes time to buy.

-If your website is not mobile friendly, then you are shooting yourself in the foot.
+If your website is not mobile-friendly, you shoot yourself in the foot.
 As of June 2022, nearly 60% of website traffic comes from mobile devices.

-Even if none of your visitors use a mobile device to browse your site, search engines such as Google will look at how friendly your site is towards mobile devices and rank you accordingly.
-In fact, since 2016 Google has worked on the basis of mobile first when indexing websites.
+Even if none of your visitors uses a mobile device to browse your site, search engines such as Google will look at how friendly your site is towards mobile devices and rank you accordingly.
+In fact, since 2016, Google has worked based on mobile first when indexing websites.